On the parallel solution of hydro-mechanical problems with fracture networks and contact conditions: Numerical experiments

 The stochastic DFN model was taken from \cite{Ohman_Site_2010}, data for HDR -- repository domain, locality Forsmark, Sweden.
-Two sets of square-shaped fractures were generated for the target set sizes 200 and 400, see Figure \ref{fig:tunnel-geo-frac}.
+Two sets of square-shaped fractures were generated for the target set sizes 200 and 400, see \cref{fig:tunnel-geo-frac}.

 The cross-sections $\delta$ vary between $0.1-0.6$ mm depending on the fracture size.
 The initial hydraulic conductivity of the fractures $k_f = (\eta \varrho g/ 12\mu) \delta^2$ is given by the cross-section $\delta$ through the cubic law with the roughness parameter $\eta=0.01$.
 The roughness parameter was chosen to obtain realistic cross-sections for prescribed fracture transmissivities $T_f = k_f \delta$ fitted to the hydraulic tests in \cite{Ohman_Site_2010}.
-The computational meshes for both DFN sets consist of approximately one million tetrahedral elements (see Figure \ref{fig:mesh_400}).
+The computational meshes for both DFN sets consist of approximately one million tetrahedral elements (see \cref{fig:mesh_400}).

-In Figure \ref{fig:tunnel_pressure_obs}, the time evolution of the pressure head in several observation points is depicted.
+In \cref{fig:tunnel_pressure_obs}, the time evolution of the pressure head in several observation points is depicted.

-The pressure above the borehole first increases until the excavation reaches the observation point and then gradually decreases.
-On the side of the borehole the initial increase of the pressure is insignificant.
-This is in agreement with experimental observations e.g. from the Tunnel Sealing Experiment \cite{rutqvist_modeling_2009}.
+The pressure above the tunnel first increases until the excavation reaches the observation point and then gradually decreases.
+On the side of the tunnel, the initial increase of the pressure is insignificant.
+This is in agreement with experimental observations e.g. from TSX \cite{rutqvist_modeling_2009}.
 Comparing the test case with 200 and 400 fractures, one can clearly see the difference in the final pressure head in the observation points.
-The pressure field in the axial cut of the excavation is depicted in Figure \ref{fig:tunnel_pressure_plot}.
+The pressure field in the axial cut of the excavation is depicted in \cref{fig:tunnel_pressure_plot}.

-While the overall behaviour of the pressure head is similar for both cases, one can observe differences in several parts of the domain which are due to the high permeability of adjacent fractures.
-The comparison of initial fracture cross-sections and cross-sections during excavation can be seen in Figure \ref{fig:tunnel-hcond}.
+While the overall behaviour of the pressure head is similar for both cases (200 and 400 fractures), one can observe differences in several parts of the domain, which are due to the high permeability of adjacent fractures.
+The instant pressure drop is observed in the highly permeable zone around the excavation.
+At the final time, a smooth pressure distribution is visible as a result of the long-time relaxation.
+At this stage, the differences between the two cases become more evident.
+The comparison of initial fracture cross-sections and cross-sections during excavation can be seen in \cref{fig:tunnel-hcond}.